Kota people (India): Governance

-Prior to colonial era penetration of the Kota area there was very little if not no formal relationships between neighbouring political entities and Kota villages.
-It is assumed that political entities from Karnataka made forays into the highland but their control was not permanent.
-Kotas are the head of the nilgiri.
+Prior to colonial era penetration of the Kota area there was little-to-no formal relationships between neighbouring political entities and Kota villages.
+It is assumed that political entities from Karnataka made forays into the highland, but their control was not permanent.
 There was no formal differentiation that existed within and outside the village level.
 Each village had an expectation to meet.
 The village of Thichgad is famous for its women's song and dance, the funerals are well known in Menad, and the Kamatraya festival and instrumental music are famous in Kolmel.
 Kota village is led by a village headman called Goethgarn.
 The Goethgarn from Menad was the head of all the seven villages.
 Whenever a dispute arose, the Goethgarn will call a meeting known as a kuttim with the village elders and decide the solutions.
 Within a village, the Goethga-rn and elders decide when festivals are to be held and how to solve problems in the community.
 Although regular justice is handled through the Indian judicial system, local decisions of Kota cultural requirements are handled by the village kut.